 • Following that my ISP which had already fully tested my equipment remotely via a dial-up connection (my Cisco 1800 series router allows remote diagnostics via a serial link) said they would send a complete set of replacement components to make absolutely sure that there was no fault at my end but it was too late for their courier service.
 So to save a day I drove to their premises on Thursday to exchange the old kit for new.
 Its installation made no difference.

-• On Friday morning I was told to expect a phone call but it never came.
+• On Friday morning I was told to expect a phone call from BT but it never came.

 • On Saturday morning I called my ISP again to ask what was happening.
-I was told to expect a call shortly.
-After a reminder at around 2 p.m. the call eventually came through a few minutes before five o’clock.
+I was told to expect a call from BT shortly.
+After a reminder at around 2 p.m. the call eventually came through a few minutes before five o’clock but contributed nothing useful.
 The ISP rechecked my system remotely via the inwards only dial-up facility which merely showed once again that the only connection which was ‘dead’ was BT’s line.

 • At six o’clock the call came through to say that BT Wholesale’s Special Faults Investigation team would visit on Monday morning, 3rd February.
 They did not.

 • On Tuesday 4th February another BT Openreach technician turned up with a fault docket that said the customer’s equipment was faulty.
 They never learn, when in doubt, blame the customer.
 The Openreach guy admitted their training is inadequate for all but the simplest of faults.
 He felt what was needed was a swap to a new line card at the street cabinet but he was refused permission to do it.
 After he went I suggested to the ISP that if I could move every last bit of my equipment to another of their customer’s premises it would prove once and for all that there was no fault anywhere in my equipment.
 They made the necessary arrangements.